Alignment Report

 D1Enable Experiential LearningExceeds

-Exceeds.
-20 applied exercises, each using the learner's actual work context.
+20 applied exercises, each using the learner's actual work.
+Not simulation.

 D2Embed Learning in ContextComplete